WSMaan/automation-task345/README.md

 ## Additional notes

 * We would like you to use Java and JUnit in order to complete the above tasks.
-* Please use .zip in order to compress and return the completed test to us.

 ## HelloWorldTest